 The conference demonstrated the power of cooperatives to share and learn from each other.
 This was a summit that ushered in over three decades of credit union expansion and resilience as the S&L industry failed and the banking system and FDIC went through multiple bailouts.

-The bottom line: as shown by this 1981 transition, new faces can be opportunities for creative leadership and strategic change that enable NCUA and credit unions to become financial pacesetters for their members and the country.
+The bottom line: as shown by this 1981 transition, new faces can be opportunities for creative leadership and strategic change.
+The 1981 selection of Ed Callahan as chair enabled NCUA and credit unions to become financial pacesetters for their members and the country.
+It is the quality of the appointee, not the party, that matters.

-One would hope for such critical appointments and effective leadership in this transition.
+One should advocate for a similar considered appointment and proven leadership in this coming transition.